browserengineering/book/book/visual-effects.md

 *Filters* The `filter` CSS property allows specifying various kinds of more [complex effects][filter-css], such as grayscale or blur.
 Try to implement as many of these as you can.
-A number of them (including blur and drop shadow) do have built-in support in Skia.
+A number of them (including blur and drop shadow) have built-in support in Skia.

 *Overflow clipping*: As mentioned at the end of the section introducing the